status-im/nimbus-site/source/docs/eth1.md

 title: Connecting to the eth1 chain
 ---

-While our core focus right now is Ethereum 2.0, We are continuing to make progress on an Ethereum 1.0 client (take note, this software is very much experimental).
+While our core focus so far has been Ethereum 2.0, going forward we will be devoting significantly more resources to our Ethereum 1.0 client.
+As it stands, however, this software is very much experimental.

+## Quickstart

 To run Nimbus in [Ethereum 1.0 mode](https://github.com/status-im/nimbus-eth1), first [install the prerequisites](https://github.com/status-im/nimbus-eth1#prerequisites).